Introduction to MySQL WHERE Clause

 Some of the terms used in the syntax are explained below:

-- List_of_selections: this is the list of column names, expressions, aggregate functions on columns, literals, constants, or nearly any value that you want to retrieve in the result set.
+- List_of_selections: this is the list of column names, expressions, aggregate functions on columns, literals, constants, or nearly any value you want to retrieve in the result set.

 - Name_of_table: This is the name of the table from which you want to retrieve the result set and whose contents you wish to filter out by specifying certain restrictions.